How To Build DIY Raised Garden Boxes and Beds

 Why build raised garden boxes?

 These raised garden beds or boxes also will make it easier on our backs this year.
-This is a huge plus…
+This is a huge plus.

-And hopefully that means my husband may actually weed and help take care of things.
+And hopefully, that means my husband may actually weed and help take care of things.

-First, you will need to decide the dimensions of your planter boxes.
+First, you will need to decide on the dimensions of your planter boxes.
 Here will talk about ours that were 7’0” long x 42” wide x 33.75” tall cedar planter boxes.

-- (2) 4” x 4” x 8’ Cedar posts
+- (3) 4” x 4” x 8’ Cedar posts (for our updated design)

-- (10) each 1” (thick) x 12” (wide) x 8’ (long) long Cedar boards
+- (10) each 1” (thick) x 12” (wide) x 8’ (long) Cedar boards

 - (1) Cedar 2 x 4 x 8’